-First reporter wasn’t interested.
+The first reporter wasn’t interested.
 I looked some more.
-Second reporter wasn’t interested.
+A second reporter wasn’t interested.
 Searched a bit more.
-Third reporter wasn’t interested.
+A third reporter wasn’t interested.
 Not to be dissuaded, I called fourth and got a bite.

 “Really?
 That sounds interesting.
 I know just the person that would be interested….hold on, I’ll transfer you.”